 Next on our list is New Braunfels, Texas.
 This is in one of the fastest-growing areas of the entire country, but there’s a TON of unique places to stay, eat, and play.
 The city is located on Interstate 35 between Austin and San Antonio.
 You’ve got the amenities of a larger city that still has a small town feel.

-Gruene – pronounced “green,” a the little town within a town – is a step back in time with a foot solidly in present day.
+Gruene – pronounced “green,” the little town within a town – is a step back in time with a foot solidly in the present day.
 The Gruene Dance Hall hosts popular musicians like Leann Rimes, George Strait, Willie Nelson, Asleep at the Wheel, and more.

 Transport back in time at the really cool Stars and Stripes Drive-In Theatre for some good make-out sessions during a movie.
 That’s quite a way to feel young again.

 For fun outside, Landa Park is a really fun city-run park that hosts a variety of events.
 One of the most popular activities in New Braunfels is tubing the Comal River.
 Grab your loved one, a cooler, some sunscreen, a couple of tubes, and spend the afternoon floating.

 The smallest on our list, Blanco, is just 1,800 people.
 Blanco State Park, located entirely inside the small town of Blanco, is a quick trip from Austin or San Antonio.
 The campground has electric, water, and it’s a place where all those who decided to rent an RV to travel around the States hang out.
 They’ve got close access to a grocery store and a few restaurants while keeping the wilderness camping feel.
 There’s swimming, two easy hiking/walking trails, and a friendly, laid-back atmosphere.